Stationary Reflection and the failure of SCH: Introduction

 For a singular cardinal $\nu$, the singular cardinal hypothesis ($\SCH$) at $\nu$ is the assertion that if $\nu$ is strong limit, then $2^\nu = \nu^+$.
 The failure of the singular cardinal hypothesis at a singular cardinal $\nu$ is known to imply the existence of many nonreflecting objects.
 For instance, Foreman and Todorcevic \cite{FT} have shown that the failure of the singular cardinal hypothesis at $\nu$ implies that there are two stationary subsets of $[\nu^+]^\omega$ which do not reflect simultaneously.
 This was improved by Shelah \cite{shelah} to obtain a single stationary subset of $[\nu^+]^\omega$ which does not reflect.
 Reflection for stationary subsets of $[\nu^+]^\omega$ has a different character than reflection for stationary subsets of ordinals.

+In \cite[Corollary 5.4]{SigmaPrikryI}, Poveda, Rinot and Sinapova showed that the failure of $\SCH$ at cardinal $\nu$ implies the failure of simultaneous reflection for collections of $\cf \nu$ many stationary subsets of $\nu^+$.
 In his PhD thesis from 2005, Sharon \cite{sharon} proved that relative to the existence of infinitely many supercompact cardinals it is consistent that there is a singular cardinal $\nu$ of cofinality $\omega$ such that $\SCH$ fails at $\nu$ and every stationary subset of $\nu^+$ reflects.
-Sharon's method is a tour de force construction, which builds on Gitik's long extenders forcing \cite{Gitik-HB} for $\omega$ sequences of hypermeasurable cardinals.
+Sharon's method is a tour de force construction, which builds on Gitik's long extenders forcing \cite{Gitik-HB} for $\omega$-sequence of hypermeasurable cardinals.
 As such, the construction does not extend to singular cardinals of uncountable cofinalities, and the question of whether the failure of $\SCH$ at singular $\kappa$ of uncountable cofinality together with stationary reflection at $\kappa^+$ is at all consistent.

 This paper follows a study by the authors on stationary reflection at successors of singular cardinals at which $\SCH$ fails.
 This study was prompted by two other recent studies.
 First, the work of second and third authors in \cite{HU} on stationary reflection in Prikry forcing extensions from subcompactness assumptions.
 The arguments of \cite{HU} show how to examine the stationary reflection in the extension by Prikry type forcing by studying suitable iterated ultrapowers of $V$.
 This approach and method has been highly effective in our situation and we follow it here.
 The second study is Gitik's recent work \cite{Gitik-new} for blowing up the power of a singular cardinal using a Mitchell order increasing sequence of overlapping extenders.
 The new forcing machinery of \cite{Gitik-new} gives new models combining the failure of $\SCH$ with reflection properties at successors of singulars.
 Moreover the arguments are uniform in the choice of cofinality.
 For example, Gitik has shown that in a related model the tree property holds at $\kappa^+$ \cite{gitiktree} and that for all $\delta < \kappa$ there is a stationary subset of $\kappa^+$ of ordinals of cofinality greater than $\delta$ which is not a member of $I[\kappa^+]$ \cite{gitikap}.